-The three views of Japan are Japan's three most celebrated scenic spots first selected in 1643 and were then elected in 1915.
+The three views of Japan are Japan's three most celebrated scenic spots, selected first in 1643 and then in 1915.
 The three old views of Japan are the Pine-clad islands of Matsushima, the Sandbar of Amanohashidate and Torii at Itsukushima Shrine.
 These three scenic sites are designated Special Places of Scenic Beauty, whereas Itsukushima is not only a UNESCO World Heritage Site but also a unique historical site.
 The three new views of Japan include Ōnuma, Miho no Matsubara and Yabeki.

 Matsushima is an archipelago consisting of 260 tiny islands that are sheltered by pines and are located in Miyagi Prefecture in Japan.
 Matsushima is ranked as one of the three views of Japan.
 Matsushima consists of four renowned viewing spots and they include Enchanting View, Grand View, Magnificent View and Beautiful View.
 Matsushima can be easily accessible by train since its 14 kilometers from Sendai City which is the capital of Miyagi Prefecture.
 Tourists can view the archipelago up close while on cruise boats.